-All staff must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference

-23.1 While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
+- All team members must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference - 23.1 While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
 Physical intervention must be a last resort and must always be proportionate.
 Once the child/young person is safe and calm, it is essential that there is a debrief with them.
-It should be an open discussion with the member of staff encouraging the pupil to talk about how they feel and understand what happened.

-The intervention and the follow-up action must be recorded on the School's Electronic Recording System.

-23.2 If a pupil makes an allegation after a physical intervention, it is important that the member of staff writes down as much information as possible.
-Staff must complete body maps immediately after the event and make an appropriate electronic record.
-Staff must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
+It should be an open discussion with the team member encouraging the pupil to talk about how they feel and understand what happened. - The intervention and the follow-up action must be recorded on the School's Electronic Recording System. - 23.2 If a pupil makes an allegation after a physical intervention, it is important that the team member writes down as much information as possible.
+Team members must complete body maps immediately after the event and make an appropriate electronic record.
+Team members must also verbally inform the DSL (or deputy) and record it onto the schools electronic recording system.
 Medical attention must always be sought for the young person.
-Staff must inform their parents or carers/ those with parental responsibility.

-Allegations of harm relating to physical interventions must be reported to the Regional Director, the Group Head of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.
+Team members must inform their parents or carers/ those with parental responsibility. - Allegations of harm relating to physical interventions must be reported to the Regional Director, the Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk) and the Local Authority Designated Officer or local equivalent.

-24.0 Allegations against staff
+24.0 Allegations against team members

-- 24.1 An allegation is any concern, complaint or disclosure that indicates a member of staff, agency staff, volunteer or contractor has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or relate to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 24.2 All allegations must be treated seriously.
-Staff must maintain an open mind and suspend all judgement.
+- 24.1 An allegation is any concern, complaint or disclosure that indicates a team member has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or relate to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+- 24.2 All allegations must be treated seriously.
+Team members must maintain an open mind and suspend all judgement.
 Allegations must never be dismissed.
-When managing allegations, it is important that staff maintain a level of professional curiosity.
-Staff have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
-Staff must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of staff, the member of staff receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).
+When managing allegations, it is important that team members maintain a level of professional curiosity.
+Team members have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
+Team members must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of team member, the team member receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).